 Cats make wonderful companions for senior citizens who don't necessarily have the strength or energy to take a dog on a walk but still want a companion.
-Short haired cats make great pet options for many seniors since they are typically very independent, clean themselves, and are more quiet than a dog.
-Long haired cats will require a bit more work since they may need to be brushed or groomed, but any cat is still a good option for a senior.
+Short-haired cats make great pet options for many seniors since they are typically very independent, clean themselves, and are quieter than a dog.
+Long-haired cats will require a bit more work since they may need to be brushed or groomed, but any cat is still a good option for a senior.

 Cats have unique personalities, make some noises for the person who doesn't want complete silence at home, and don't require a yard or a walk to use the bathroom.

 While a large aquarium may not be the best idea for a senior citizen to maintain a small bowl or aquarium is easy for most people to manage.
 Betta fish are solitary, small space fish that are also very colorful and fun to look at it.
 These and other small freshwater fish can make good pet options for seniors, but the tank size should not exceed 10 gallons for ease of water changes and cleaning.

 Some special lighting, filters, and regular feeding will be required, but once everything is set up, the care of a fish is minimal, especially with the use of automated feeders.